Predicting the Unpredictable under Subjective Expected Utility: Partition Exchangeability

 for $\theta > 0$.
 Moreover, let $z \in \mathbb{R}$ be defined by the choice behavior $1_{\left[\{\{1\}, \{2\}\}\right]} 0 \sim_{\{\{1\}\}} z.$ If $u$ is normalized such that $u(0) = 0$, then

 \end{theorem}

 The proof follows by arguments analogous to the proof of Theorem~\ref{Zabell_SEU}.
 Instead of Property~\ref{frequency_dependence_new} we use Property~\ref{frequency_independence}.
 The derived partition-conditional probability of a novel object depends only on the sample size $T$.
 By Zabell (1997, Corollary p.
 268), this implies the prediction rule of the one-parameter model.
 The converse is straightforward like in the proof of Theorem~\ref{Zabell_SEU}.
 The parameter $\theta$ can be identified from choices.
 This follows from arguments similar to the ones in the last part of the proof of Theorem~\ref{Zabell_SEU}.
 Equation~(\ref{known1}) is the predictive probability of sampling a known object and equation~(\ref{novel1}) is the predictive probability of sampling a novel object.
+Again, we emphasize that while parameter $\theta$ is exogenously given in the theory of Ewens' sampling formula, the parameter can be now endogenously derived from the choice $1_{\left[\{\{1\}, \{2\}\}\right]} 0 \sim_{\{\{1\}\}} z$ and the subjective expected utility representation under Assumption~\ref{assSEU} as well as Properties~\ref{PE} to~\ref{frequency_dependence} and~\ref{frequency_independence} using equation~(\ref{theta1}).

 The major difference between beliefs of Theorems~\ref{Zabell_SEU} and~\ref{Ewens_SEU} is the beliefs about becoming aware of a novel object depend on awareness of objects (i.e., the number of objects) in Theorem~\ref{Zabell_SEU} but are independent of awareness of objects in Theorem~\ref{Ewens_SEU}.
 For the one-parameter model of Theorem~\ref{Ewens_SEU}, we can think of the decision maker as keeping a ``mental'' urn in which the black ball has initial weight $\theta$.
 Whenever a colored ball is drawn, it is returned to the urn together with another ball of the same color.
 Whenever a black ball is drawn, it is returned to the urn together with a ball of a new color.